jamstack/jamstack.org/src/site/headless-cms/tinacms.md

 To use Tina, you should have a good working knowledge of your JavaScript framework & Jamstack tools of choice.

-If you're itching to see what Tina can do, head over to the [Gatsby Quickstart Guide](https://tina.io/docs/getting-started/introduction/).
+If you're itching to see what Tina can do, head over to the [Quickstart Guide](https://tina.io/docs/getting-started/introduction/).

 ## Get Involved